v7r7/logviewer/README.md

 ### `GET /api/log/`

 This endpoint allows you to retrieve log lines from a specified log file.
 The log file can be selected based on the provided parameters.
+Empty lines are omitted.

 #### Parameters